Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 - `txv` valid signal (`txen` in the diagram above )
 - `txd[1:0]` two data signals

 On the `TX` (transmit) side, we only have three signals: two for data and one for valid, with no error signal.
-This makes sense, since the error signal is there to  indicate issues on the medium, and since there is no medium between the ASIC and the PHY there is no need for it on the TX side.
+This makes sense, since the error signal is there to  indicate issues on the medium, and since there is no medium between the ASIC and the PHY there is no need for it in the TX direction.

 #### Timing